LSmoka28/CSharpAssessment/README.txt

 This is developed for .NET Framework 4.7.2 and primarily supports windows.
 Adjustment may be needed for other platforms

 To Build: Close the repository and open the solution in Visual Studio.
-This project uses Csvhelper so, "Restore NuGet Packages" might be needed after initial clone Both the soultion and project should be configured and ready to build.
+This project uses Csvhelper so "Restore NuGet Packages" might be needed after initial clone Both the soultion and project should be configured and ready to build.
 Ctrl + Shift + B should build the project with no extra steps needed.